-The market price of our common stock could decline as a result of (i) sales of a large number of shares of our common stock in the market after this offering, particularly sales by our directors, employees (including our executive officers) and significant stockholders, and (ii) a large number of shares of our common stock being registered or offered for sale.
+The market price of our common stock could decline as a result of (i) sales of a large number of shares of our common stock in the market after this offering, particularly sales by our directors, employees (including our executive officers), the selling stockholders and certain other significant stockholders, and (ii) a large number of shares of our common stock being registered or offered for sale.
 These sales, or the perception that these sales could occur, may depress the market price of our common stock.
-We will have shares of common stock outstanding after this offering (or shares if the underwriters' exercise their option to purchase additional shares in full).
-Of these shares, the common stock sold in this offering will be freely tradable.
+As of July 13, 2017, there were 94,084,623 shares of common stock outstanding, of which 11,792,896 were freely tradeable on the NYSE.
+After giving effect to this offering there will be approximately 94,359,085 shares of our common stock outstanding and approximately 20,792,896 of our shares of common stock would be freely tradeable on the NYSE (or approximately 94,359,085 shares of our common stock outstanding and approximately 22,142,896 freely tradeable on the NYSE if the underwriters exercise in full their option to purchase additional shares).

-Additionally, as of the closing of this offering, 11,891,900 shares of our common stock will be issuable upon exercise of stock options that vest and are exercisable at various dates through September 30, 2026, with an average weighted exercise price of \$5.32 per share.
-Of such options, 7,971,481 are currently exercisable.
-As soon as practicable after the closing of this offering, we intend to file a registration statement on Form S-8 under the Securities Act to register shares of our common stock issued or reserved for issuance under the Incentive Plans.
-The Form S-8 registration statement will become effective immediately upon filing, and shares covered by that registration statement will thereupon be eligible for sale in the public markets, subject to vesting restrictions, the lock-up agreements described below and the limitations of Rule 144 under the Securities Act ("Rule 144") applicable to affiliates.
+Additionally, as of the close of this offering, approximately 12,413,079 shares of our common stock are issuable upon exercise of stock options that vest and are exercisable at various dates through April 26, 2027, with an average weighted exercise price of \$6.95 per share, and we have issued 15,475 shares of restricted stock with restrictions that lapse at various dates through April 26, 2021.
+Of such options, 8,202,328 are currently exercisable.
+We have filed a registration statement on Form S-8 under the Securities Act to register shares of our common stock issued or reserved for issuance under the Incentive Plans.
+The Form S-8 registration statement became effective immediately upon filing, and shares covered by that registration statement are eligible for sale in the public markets, subject to vesting restrictions, the lock-up agreements described below and the limitations of Rule 144 under the Securities Act ("Rule 144") applicable to affiliates.